 This goes a little bit beyond just proofreading: the teacher (a professional writer and editor) provides an overview of writing structure, copyediting, and proofreading — all within three hours of lectures.
-At the end of the program, if you’re signing up for a free 14-day trial of a premium Skillshare account, you get an optional test.
-For those who are hoping to learn the basics of proofreading but do not have a lot of time, this can be a suitable course.
+If you’re signing up for a free 14-day trial of a premium Skillshare account at the end of the program, you get an optional test.
+For those hoping to learn the basics of proofreading but do not have a lot of time, this can be a suitable course.

 How to Find & Correct Writing Errors (Udemy)

 Duncan Koerber — the instructor of this course — has experience working at newspapers and magazines.
 He’s also taught at university level and created several popular online editing courses, including this one on Udemy.
 It includes 19 lectures that you can watch in your own time, covering editing techniques and technical guidance regarding styles and formatting.
 So while it doesn’t provide a certificate, this Udemy course will equip you with the skills needed to proofread your own work without a hitch.